Top 10 Favourite Classic World War II Films

 5. The Americanization of Emily (1964)

 Directed by Arthur Hiller, The Americanization of Emily is set in London in the weeks leading up to D-Day in 1944.
 It focuses on the romance between a cynical United States Navy officer and an assertive English driver who has lost her husband in the war.
-The films stars James Garner, Julie Andrews, Melvyn Douglas and James Coburn, and was nominated for two Oscars.
+The films stars James Garner, Julie Andrews, Melvyn Douglas and James Coburn, and was nominated for two Academy Awards.

 3. The Longest Day (1962)

-Directed by Ken Annakin, Andrew Marton and Bernhard Wicki, The Longest Day depicts the D-Day landings at Normandy on June 6, 1944.
+Directed by Ken Annakin, Andrew Marton and Bernhard Wicki, The Longest Day depicts the Allied landings at Normandy on June 6, 1944.
 It features a large international ensemble cast, including John Wayne, Henry Fonda, Robert Mitchum and Richard Todd, who was actually one of first British officers to land in Normandy as part of Operation Overlord.
 The film won two Academy Awards from a total of five nominations.

 Directed by John Huston, Heaven Knows, Mr. Allison tells the story of a U.S. Marine Corporal and a novice nun who are stranded on a Japanese-occupied island in the South Pacific.
 They find comfort in one another as they hope for a rescue.
 The film stars Robert Mitchum and Deborah Kerr, and was nominated for two Academy Awards, including Best Actress for Kerr.